 After a delay Hilda comes back on the line, “I’m sorry, Mr. Travis, but Mr. Pollock is in a meeting.
 If you prefer, I could always get Charles to-”

 “I don’t need Charles and don’t care if Pollock is in a meeting or down on his knees making confession.
 Does he know who’s calling?”

 “Interrupt the meeting!”

-Barrington shuts the door quietly.
-In the reception area, he waits watching like a curious cat and smiling at agitated Hilda trying desperately to get Joe Pollock back on the phone while Charles, Ben’s PR assistant, rushes past Barrington frantically and into Ben’s office.
+Barrington shuts the door quietly and watches the commotion of Charles, Ben's PR assistant, pacing and an agitated Hilda trying to get Joe Pollock back on the phone.
+Then Charles racing past Barrington and into Ben’s office.